-- The City mailed a Request for Proposals (RFP) to non-profit agencies in the community in early November 2009.
-Proposals were due by January 19, 2010. - The City posted 6 notices in the Nevada Appeal from November 18 to December 6 advertising the availability of funds and the opportunity to participate in the development of the plan.

-- The City held two public workshops on December 8 and 15 to explain the availability of funds and to review the funding application for interested participants. - On January 4, the City consulted with representatives from City Departments on how CDBG funds could have the most beneficial community impact.
-This consultation included several departments such as Planning, Public Works, Fire, Library, Health and Human Services and Parks and Recreation. - An Application Evaluation Workgroup, including five community members, held a kick-off meeting on January 21 and a public meeting on January 29 to review projects with applicants before making final funding recommendations to the Board of Supervisors.
-The Workgroup used a detailed criteria to score and rank the proposals for completeness, community need and compliance with HUD requirements. - The City made the draft action plan available for public comment for 30 days, beginning March 1 and ending March 30, 2010.
+- The City mailed a Request for Proposals (RFP) to non-profit agencies in the community in early November 2010.
+Proposals were due by January 18, 2011. - The City posted 6 notices in the Nevada Appeal from November 17, 2010 to December 5, 2010 advertising the availability of funds and the opportunity to participate in the development of the plan. - The City held two public workshops on December 7 and 13 to explain the availability of funds and to review the funding application for interested participants. - An Application Evaluation Workgroup, including five community members, held a kick-off meeting on January 19, 2011 and a public meeting on January 25, 2011 to review projects with applicants before making final funding recommendations to the Board of Supervisors.
+The Workgroup used a detailed criteria to score and rank the proposals for completeness, community need and compliance with HUD requirements. - The City made the draft Action Plan available for public comment for 30 days, beginning March 1 and ending March 30, 2011.
 Copies were made available at the City Library, Planning Department, and City Hall.
-The availability of the plan was announced in the Nevada Appeal newspaper on February 3 and February 25. - The City held a public hearing on February 18 where the Board of Supervisors made a preliminary decision regarding the funding allocation and opened a 30-day comment period.
-On April 15 the Board of Supervisors will receive comments and make a final decision on funding allocations.
+The availability of the plan was announced in the Nevada Appeal newspaper on February 2 and February 22. - The City held a public hearing on February 17 where the Board of Supervisors made a preliminary decision regarding the funding allocation and opened a 30-day comment period.
+On April 21 the Board of Supervisors will receive comments and make a final decision on funding allocations.